infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/vertical-navigation-(vnav).md

 Step 3

 : Once you have clearance and it is clear, access the [Autopilot](/guide/getting-started/pilot-user-interface/autopilot#autopilot) FCU and tap VNAV to arm this function.
-Your altitude and VS will change colour to magenta to indicate that VNAV is armed
+Your altitude and VS will change color to magenta to indicate that VNAV is armed